Dragon8029/100-days-of-code/Attempt5.md

 *Apr 24, 2019*

 Finished watching the Authentication section tutorials.
 Attempted to get them working on my project.
 Things were going well until moment.js threw an undefined error.
 This is a good time to stop and come back to it with a clear head.

+---

+## D61:
+*Apr 25, 2019*

+Managed to fix the undefined error that moment.js was throwing.
+All my authorization routes seem to be working now as well.
+Will need to look into how to assign a user a temp password, and set up a password reset option next.